 Sarah, on the other hand, remarried, in Alamance County, NC, in 1899.
 By 1910, she and her new husband, Isaac Walker, had moved to Greene County, Ohio.
 According to the 1910 census, they lived with their son Johnny, Sarah’s son Bedford, and her mother, Tena.
 That census yields other facts and clues that can be confirmed in birth, marriage and death records: Isaac and Sarah had been married for 10 years, Sarah’s marriage to Isaac was her second marriage, and they had a son named Johnny.
 Sarah had borne seven children and four were living; the youngest, 10-year-old Johnny, was born in North Carolina.
 That provides a time frame for the family’s move to Ohio.

-Remember that because informants provide details about the deceased and his parents, that information on death certificates is considered secondary information.
+Remember that, because informants provide details about the deceased and his parents, some information on death certificates is considered secondary information.
 You’re relying on the informant’s knowledge and memory, so the information provided may be inaccurate or you might discover a blank line.

 A search of county records in Ohio and North Carolina and found Isaac and Sarah’s marriage certificate in Alamance County; the marriage and death certificates for Bedford, Minnie and Bertha; and Tena’s death certificate in Ohio.
 Plotting all the dates and places on a timeline reveals points along the path of the family’s migration.